Zer0-bit/gaggiuino/README.md

 ***USAGE:***

- * BOILER      - sets the desired temperature at the boiler level
+ * **BOILER**      - sets the desired temperature at the boiler level
- * OFFSET      - sets the offset value used to calculate the real water temperature
+ * **OFFSET**      - sets the offset value used to calculate the real water temperature
- * HPWR        - sets the relay start pulse length
+ * **HPWR**        - sets the relay start pulse length
- * M.C.DIV     - sets the main cycle divider(aka non brew heating beahaviour), used in conjunction with HPWR
+ * **M.C.DIV**     - sets the main cycle divider(aka non brew heating beahaviour), used in conjunction with HPWR
- * B.C.DIV     - sets the brew cycle divider
+ * **B.C.DIV**     - sets the brew cycle divider
+ * **Brew(Auto)**  - all pressure settings are following the bellow:
+   * PREINFUSION - enables preinfusion
+     * Time       - sets the length of the PI phase
+     * Bar        - sets the max reacheable pressure for the PI phase
- * PREINFUSION - sets the preinfusion length and pressure
+     * Soak       - sets the length of the soaking(blooming) phase
- * P-PROFILING - enables either AUTO or MAN pressure profiling mode
+   * P-PROFILING - enables either AUTO or MANUAL pressure profiling mode

-       AUTO     - sets the profiling trend incremental or decremental (can be combined with preinfusion), some examples bellow:
+     * Start      - sets the desired starting point  of the PP phase, can be High->Low or Low->High.
+     * Finish     - sets the desired finish point of the PP pahse, same as above can be from High->Low or Low->High.
+     * Hold       - sets the length of the PP hold period, if it's desired to maintain the "Start" pressure for a period of time before the pressure drop/raise is applied this is where it's done.
+     * Length     - sets the length(aka speed) of the PP drop/raise behaviour, so one can change the pressure slow or fast if desired.
-       MAN      - allows for manual pressure control at brew time
+ * **Brew(Manual)** - allows for manual pressure control at brew time.
- * DESCALE     - enables the descaling program, at this point there's only one default behaviour:
+ * **DESCALE**     - enables the descaling program, at this point there's only one default behaviour:

          flush - 10s x5 at 2bar
          flush - 20s x5 at 1 bar